LucasTonetto/stargate/terraform/apache_kafka_zookeeper_docker/README.md

 # Apache + Kafka + Zookeeper + Docker

-A docker compose example to deploy multiple brokers in a VM cluster
+A docker compose example to deploy multiple Kafka brokers, Zookeeper nodes and exporting monitoring jmx files in a VM cluster